buildkite/example-pipelines/README.md

 ## Languages and Frameworks

-A list of example repositories for setting up a [Buildkite](https://buildkite.com/) pipeline:

 * [Bash](https://github.com/buildkite/bash-example) - A simple bash example
 * [Ruby - rbenv](https://github.com/buildkite/ruby-rbenv-example) - An example of testing a Ruby project w/ rbenv
 * [Ruby - Docker](https://github.com/buildkite/ruby-docker-example) - An example of testing a Ruby project w/ Docker